-Our goal is to become the first biopharmaceutical company to develop and commercialize targeted therapies that are designed to modulate the immune system in an antigen-specific manner to effectively and safely treat rare and serious diseases.
-In addition, we intend to maximize the value of our SVP technology by collaborating with biopharmaceutical companies on programs that can benefit from our technology but that are outside our area of focus.
+Our goal is to become the first biopharmaceutical company to develop and commercialize targeted therapies that are designed to more effectively and safely treat rare and serious diseases by inducing immune tolerance to potent but immunogenic biologic therapies.
+In addition, we intend to maximize the value of our ImmTOR technology by collaborating with biopharmaceutical companies on programs that can benefit from our technology but that are outside our area of focus.
 The key elements of our strategy include the following.